lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 {% solution "Solution" %}

-You can find a solution in the `complete_solution` folder, which you can find [here](https://github.com/lhcb/starterkit-lessons/raw/master/second-analysis-steps/code/snakemake/tutorial.tar).
+You can find a solution in the `more_complete_solution` folder, which you can find [here](https://github.com/lhcb/starterkit-lessons/raw/master/second-analysis-steps/code/snakemake/tutorial.tar).

 {% endchallenge %}